An AI reading tool designed to feel like a rabbit hole, not a search result.

 Two ways to navigate your curiosity

 The list is memory.
 The tree is possibility.
-Having both is what keeps the experience from feeling linear.

 List view